swizzin/docs.swizzin.ltd/docs/guides/migrating.md

 Check whether some of your apps require some configuration that is not covered with the data transfer rsync command above.

 Notable examples are:
+- letsencrypt
+  - Just reinstall it
+- Flood
+  -
 - Plex
   - More in [this guide](https://support.plex.tv/articles/201370363-move-an-install-to-another-system/) and in [this guide specifically for Linux](https://forums.plex.tv/t/pms-migration-linux/678445/2)
 - mango